Build Peace 2025

 In today’s world, marked by oppression, division, inequality, and a loss of trust, it is essential to rethink what it means to talk about peace.
 How can we recover and give meaning to peace in this context?
 How can we take advantage of new possibilities to connect, learn from the experiences of diverse communities, and cultivate interdependence?

-Through art, technology, and other innovations, Build Peace 2025 offers a space to question, redefine, and imagine together what a culture of peace means.
-To do this, the conference will focus on three subthemes that address key dilemmas in the field of peace and conflict:
+Through art, technology, and other innovations, Build Peace 2025 proposed a space to question, redefine, and imagine together what a culture of peace means.
+To do so, the conference focused on three subthemes that addressed key dilemmas in the field of peace and conflict:

 Between Polarization and Deliberation